 Do you want to find your customers online?
 One way to get your business in front of your customers is through social media.
-Now that it’s become difficult for business owners to get out in person to find new customers, it’s more important than ever to learn alternative ways to drum up business.
 In this post, I’m going to share five ways you can network on social media to grow your business and find new customers without spending money on advertising.

 Your Customers Are on Social Media

 Why should you use social media networking to grow your business?
 The latest research on consumer behavior in 2020 has found the following.

 - Seven out of ten people use social media.
 (Pew Research Center)

 - 90% of adults 18 – 29 years of age, 86% of adults 30 – 49 years of age, and 69% of adults aged 50 – 63 use at least one social network.
 (Pew Research Center)